Last Update: 02/02/2024 - My Email: firstname.lastname@example.org

 On top of the Yeasu FT-991 is a Yeasu SCU-17 interface.
 Yes I know that the FT-991 does work thought the USB direct.
 I like to be able to adjust in/out audio without going to and changing menu options or calling up the speaker menu.

-LDG Z100Plus Auto Tuner (above the KAM).
+MFJ-939 Auto Tuner .
 I chose this unit because it does not require a RS232 adapter or power cube.
-The unit is powered with a 9 volt internal battery.
-All I have to do is tune to the frequency I want to operate on then push the "Tune" button on the auto tuner!
-That's it!
+The unit is powered from the radio cable.
+Pressing the TUNE on the FT-991, and the auto tuner does the rest.
 It has memory so the common frequencies are stored and tuning is very fast.

 MFJ Power Supply is my backup or portable power supply.
 30 amps max and 25 amps continuous.
 It is very small and light weight, and has 2 Anderson power pole connectors on back.
-I use this power supply to power different power amplifiers.
-100 watt 440 MHz Mirage amplifier (FM/SSB) - 160 Watt 144 MHz Mirage amplifier (FM/SSB).
+I use this power supply to power the station while on commercial power and it charges the RV battery for emergency operations

-SharkRF OpenSpot sits on the shelf above the TV/Monitor by the cable modem.
-The OpenSpot is a DMR/C4FM/D-star 20 mw hot spot for digital modes.
-The unit can cross mode between Fusion and DMR and DMR to Fusion.
-The OpenSpot is powered by the USB port on the modem and is connected to the internet via a RJ45 port on the modem.
-I cross mode (C4FM to DMR) from my 443.350 Fusion repeater (in digital mode) to Michigan 1 DMR (Brandmeister).
-Most of the time I have it set to FCS001 74.
+SharkRF OpenSpot 2 The OpenSpot 2 is a DMR/C4FM/D-star 20 mw hot spot for digital modes.
+The unit can cross mode between C4FM and DMR and D-Star.
+The OpenSpot is powered by the USB-C port on the modem and is connected to the internet via WIFI.